xinmiaow/STAT545-hw-Wang-Xinmiao/hw02/README.md

 ## My Process Report

 The tutorials in HW02 and lecture notes are very helpful for this assignment.
-I think this assignment gets harder than the pervious one, but good to practice.
+I think this assignment gets harder than the previous one, but good to practice.